Nor-: History

-Possibly the earliest known use of the prefix "nor" is that by A. Matthiessen and G.C.
-Foster in 1867 in a publication about the reaction between a strong acid and opianic acid (see picture).

-Opianic acid (C10H10O5) is a compound with two methyl-groups and they called it "dimethyl nor-opianic acid".
+Perhaps the earliest known use of the prefix "nor" is that by A. Matthiessen and G.C.
+Foster in 1867 in a publication about the reaction between a strong acid and opianic acid (see image).
+Opianic acid (C10H10O5) is a compound with two methyl groups —in the publication in question the authors called it "dimethyl nor-opianic acid".
 After reaction with a strong acid a compound was attained with only one methyl (C9H8O5).
 This partially demethylated opianic acid they called "methyl normal opianic acid".
 The completely demethylated compound (C8H6O5) was denoted by the term "normal opianic acid", abbreviated as "nor-opianic acid".

 Similarly Matthiessen and Foster called narcotine, which has three methoxy groups, "trimethyl nor-narcotine".
 The singular demethylated narcotine was called "dimethyl nor-narcotine", the more demethylated narcotine "methyl nor-narcotine" and the completely demethylated form "normal narcotine" or "nor-narcotine".

 "Since that time the meaning of the prefix has been generalized to denote the replacement of one or more methyl groups by H, or the disappearance of CH2 from a carbon chain".

 At present, the meaning is restricted to denote the removal of only one group from the parent structure, rather than the completely demethylated form of the parent compound.

 In literature, "nor" is sometimes called the "next lower homologue", although in this context "homologue" is an inexact term.
 "Nor" only refers to the removal of one carbon atom with the accompanying hydrogen, not the removal of other units.
 "Nor" compares two related compounds; it does not describe the relation to a homologous series.